Does this sound familiar?

 One night, we performed our “I Am” rap.
 In this particular tune, we have the group stand and do movements along with the words to the song.
 I am incredible, powerful, a miracle, Divine!

-We had recently performed “I Am” to a crowd of hundreds of people.
+We had recently performed “I Am” in Orlando, Florida to a crowd of hundreds of people.
 Now we were doing it in a room of twenty-five women.

 We’ve performed “I Am” to smaller groups before, but this one felt different.
 Somehow, the performance felt flat.
 Something didn’t click.

 When Melissa and I went back to our room that night, I was fretting and fussing.

 What did I do wrong?
 Why didn’t it feel good?
 Was there something else I should have done?
 Maybe brought out the trained ducks and rings of fire?

 My fussing went on for quite a while, until the brick of Karma Yoga hit me on the head: